impanyu/leetcode3/README.md

 # leetcode3
 # Summary
-1. Make good use of unordered_map or unordered_set
+1. Make good use of map or set
+2. Find ways to transform a problem or find its dual problem if possible